plkmo/BERT-Relation-Extraction/README.md

 We use Spacy NLP to grab pairwise entities (within a window size of 40 tokens length) from the text to form relation statements for pre-training.
 Entities recognition are based on NER and dependency tree parsing of objects/subjects.
 The pre-training data (cnn.txt) that I've used can be downloaded [here.](https://drive.google.com/file/d/1aMiIZXLpO7JF-z_Zte3uH7OCo4Uk_0do/view?usp=sharing)

 Note: Pre-training can take a long time, depending on available GPU.
 It is possible to directly fine-tune on the relation-extraction task and still get reasonable results, following the section below.
+ALBERT model trained on MTB with cnn.txt can be downloaded [here,](https://drive.google.com/drive/folders/1cTBi6gqPTgG1gYXuGH5LtZ3ZhD_Upy4M?usp=sharing) with MTB training results shown below.
 ```bash
 main_pretraining.py [-h]
 	[--pretrain_data TRAIN_PATH]